Resolve Your Divorce Peacefully

 When you choose a divorce mediator, you are choosing a private, confidential party to help you address your divorce issues.
 We work with both sides in a divorce to solve problems without fighting.
 A working solution, built through a collaborative process is a solution that lasts.

-Protecting Families in LA County, San Bernardino, Orange, Riverside, San Diego, Ventura, and Santa Barbara
+Protecting Families in LA County, San Bernardino, Orange, Riverside, San Diego, Ventura, & Santa Barbara

-Mediation can help parents negotiate a mutual agreement with each other on child and spousal support based on California’s guidelines.
-An experienced support mediation attorney like Kevin B. Gibbs can help spouses prepare for these negotiations by outlining their goals and needs, as well as by assessing their financial situation that may speak to their ability to pay and how much.
-Note that the more cooperative the parents, the more successful mediation (and co-parenting) will be.
+Mediation can help parents negotiate mutual agreements on child and spousal support based on California’s guidelines.
+An experienced family law mediation lawyer like Kevin B. Gibbs can assist spouses in preparing for these negotiations by outlining their goals and needs, as well as by assessing their financial situations to determine their ability to pay.
+Note that the more cooperative the parents are, the more successful mediation (and co-parenting) will be.

 Divorce Mediation

-Mediation is a common approach for couples to take to resolve their divorce disputes.
+Mediation is a common approach for couples to resolve their divorce disputes.
 More specifically, divorce mediation is where an impartial third-party person (the mediator) helps spouses reach an agreement they can both accept about relevant divorce issues.
 Divorce mediation typically entails several meetings between spouses, where they will discuss the issues that need to be resolved in the case before heading to court if necessary.
-Mediation may be desirable, as in mediation only the spouses involved in the dispute have decision-making power and not, say, a judge (or the mediator).
+Mediation may be desirable as only the spouses involved in the dispute have decision-making power and not, for example, a judge (or the mediator).

-While mediation may not be able to resolve every single issue on the table, it can at least resolve some issues so that the couple can concentrate on fewer issues in court.
-Mediation can work for divorcing couples who seek to attempt discussion without the court’s intervention.
-Both cooperating couples and even families with high-conflict divorces can benefit from divorce mediation, as litigation often results in conflict, and mediation creates an environment for more personal discussion.
+While mediation may not resolve every issue on the table, it can address some issues so that the couple can concentrate on fewer issues in court.
+Mediation can work for divorcing couples seeking discussion without the court’s intervention.
+Both cooperating couples and even families with high-conflict divorces can benefit from divorce mediation, as litigation often results in conflict, while mediation creates an environment for more personal discussion.

-With the help of a divorce mediator like Attorney Kevin B. Gibbs, who is also an experienced divorce lawyer, couples can negotiate their own settlement and learn the techniques for resolving future differences.
-So, mediation allows couples to retain control over the decisions that affect their post-divorce lives.
+With the help of a divorce mediator like Attorney Kevin B. Gibbs, who is also an experienced divorce lawyer, couples can negotiate their own settlement and learn techniques for resolving future differences.
+Mediation allows couples to retain control over the decisions that affect their post-divorce lives.

 Support Mediation

-Child support addresses the costs of raising a child after a divorce, and spousal support (alimony) is payments made from a higher-earning spouse to the other to facilitate the transition from a two-income household to a one-income household.
-Spouses can draft their own support agreements in mediation without the influence of the court, as long as they submit the plan to the court for approval.
+Child support addresses the costs of raising a child after a divorce, while spousal support (alimony) encompasses payments made from a higher-earning spouse to the other to facilitate the transition from a two-income household to a one-income household.
+Spouses can draft their support agreements in mediation without the influence of the court, provided they submit the plan for court approval.

 Child support payments are generally paid monthly until the child turns 18 years old, and the amount will depend on the non-custodial parent’s ability to pay.
-Spousal support payments in California can fall under 3 categories – temporary, rehabilitative, and permanent spousal support – which determine how long payments will last.
-Visit the Support Mediation page for more specific information on how calculations for payment amounts are determined.
+Spousal support payments in California can fall under three categories – temporary, rehabilitative, and permanent spousal support – which determine how long payments will last.
+For more specific information on how calculations for payment amounts are determined, visit the Support Mediation page.

 Property Division

 Another important topic of discussion in mediation relates to property division.
-The most important step to dividing property is figuring out what is community property and separate property.
-Assets and debts that spouses acquire during marriage belong equally to both of them and are considered community property, so they must divide them equally in a divorce.
-Property one spouse owned alone, before the marriage, or acquired by gift or inheritance during the marriage, though, is considered that spouse’s separate property and is generally not divided in a divorce.
+Determining community property and separate property is the critical first step.
+Assets and debts that spouses acquire during the marriage belong equally to both of them and are considered community property, so they must divide them equally in a divorce.
+Property owned by one spouse alone, before the marriage, or acquired by gift or inheritance during the marriage, is considered that spouse’s separate property and is generally not divided in a divorce.

 Note that a spouse may change a separate asset into a community asset without meaning to by combining (“commingling”) separate property with community property.
 This might occur if a spouse makes deposits to the other spouse’s premarital bank account during the marriage or if both spouses pay the mortgage of a house technically owned by only one spouse.

 Spouses can divide assets by assigning certain items to each other, allowing one spouse to “buy out” the other’s share, or by selling assets and dividing the proceeds.
-They can also agree to hold property together even after the divorce, which is commonly the case when parents agree to keep a family home until children are out of school or keep investment property hoping that it will increase in value.
+They can also agree to hold property together even after the divorce, which is commonly the case when parents agree to keep a family home until children are out of school or maintain investment property, hoping it will increase in value.

 Contact Kevin B. Gibbs